 The Risks of High-Rise Living

 In addition to being at higher risk due to the fact that first responders may end up stuck on the ground floor waiting for an elevator, living on a higher floor has been linked to many other health problems.
-Several recent studies, for example, suggest that during the breakout of a highly infectious disease, such as SARS, high-rise dwellers on all floors are at higher risk than people living in single or detached homes.
-The news is even worse when you consider mental health issues.
+Several recent studies, for example, suggest that during the outbreak of highly infectious disease, high-rise dwellers on all floors are at higher risk than people living in single or detached homes.

 The Benefits of High-Rise Living

-Despite the grim conclusions about high-rise living cited above, a growing number of studies suggest that living higher rather than lower may in fact increase rather than decrease mortality rates.
+Despite the grim conclusions about high-rise living cited above, a growing number of studies suggest that living higher rather than lower may, in fact, increase mortality rates.

 Although there is no one factor that appears to account for residents’ health on higher floors, several studies suggest that a key factor driving high-rise dwellers’ health is air quality.
 After all, residents living on lower floors are frequently exposed to high levels of exhaust from parking garages and street-level traffic.
 In contrast, residents on higher-level floors typically enjoy cleaner air.
 When high-rises are set back from the street and surrounded by open green spaces, the benefits are even greater.